 How we relate to our bodies

 Our bodies and minds are quite miraculous, aren’t they. ?
 Study any part of the body or any of the body’s systems to witness this.
 For instance, how the lungs function, how they integrate with the circulatory system, how they communicate and function with the nervous system.
 How each part or system supports and works on an astonishingly intricate and complex level with the other.
 If we don’t have to split the body up anatomically, there is no ‘other’ part.

 In a healthy balanced body, this is never the case.
 The body isn’t a list of separate parts and names functioning independently of the rest.
 Every tiny part or region of the body communicates with the rest.
 It is all intimately integrated because the body is ‘one’.
 Connected, whole.
-The only way we perceive our bodies as separate parts or bits is through the thinking mind.
+The only way we perceive our bodies as separate parts is through the thinking mind.

 How a Yoga practice in class or home helps

 We can create the space to be with the body and the mind as a whole during our yoga classes.
 There are postures, exercises and techniques developed by yogis and buddhas to help us drop the thinking mind.
 The mind that separates, judges and departmentalises.
 We have the chance to practice Yoga, which can support this communicative, integrated structure we call Us!
 Translated the word Yoga is as ‘to yoke’, join or connect.
 The guidance of yoga will let the body and mind do the thing they want to do!
 Restoring themselves to their natural state of balance.